Worried that installing the May 2019 Update will break Windows 10? Here's how to block it, at least for a while.

-From this month, Microsoft is expected to begin pushing the Spring Creators Update to PCs worldwide.
-But what if you don't want the disruption of updating your Windows 10 PC?
+Starting today, Microsoft is beginning its phased rollout of the Windows 10 May 2019 Update to PCs worldwide.
+But what if you don't want the disruption of updating your computer?

-While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the Spring Creators Update, for instance the threat of incompatible hardware and undiscovered bugs, with the resulting instability a pressing concern for businesses.
+While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the May 2019 Update, for instance, the threat of incompatible hardware and undiscovered bugs, with the resulting instability being a pressing concern for businesses.

-If you want to defer the Spring Creators Update, there are a couple of options available, depending on which edition of Windows 10 you are running.
-And if you want to refresh your memory as to what's in the Spring Creators Update, then check out TechRepublic's cheat sheet.
+If you want to defer the update, also known as version 1903, there are a couple of options available, depending on which edition of Windows 10 you are running.
+And if you want to refresh your memory as to what's in the May 2019 Update, then check out TechRepublic's cheat sheet.
 (Note: This article about the Windows 10 May 2019 Update is available as a free PDF download.)

 If you're running the Pro, Enterprise or Education versions of Windows 10 you can put off the upgrade for at least four months.

 - Go to Settings > Update & security.

 - Under 'Update settings', click the text 'Advanced options'.

 - Under 'Choose when updates are installed' choose 'Semi-Annual Channel' from the dropdown menu.

 - Changing this setting from the 'Semi-Annual Channel (Targeted)' option to 'Semi-Annual Channel', previously known as 'Current Branch for Business', typically defers feature updates like the May 2019 Update for about four months.